zk4/vimrc/readme.md

 More detail you can check :help leaderF

 ### switch to buffer/file
-<cmd+e>  is bound to switch between two buffers.  this key binding is similar to intelliJ.
+<cmd+e>  is bound to switch between two buffers.
+This key binding is similar to intelliJ.
 And I am used to it.

 ### find the mostly used file
 `<leader>`m

 ## locate word or selection
-\* # for current word search. when you cursor move away from founded word. it will automatically disable the color.
+\* # for current word search.
+When you cursor move away from founded word.
+It will automatically disable the color.